Amherst-Statistics/DataScienceSoiree2017-02/README.md

 * 5:00-6:30pm: lightning talks and discussion (Cole Auditorium, Converse Hall)

-The presentations and panel discussion (speakers to be confirmed) will be recorded and materials made available after the event.
+The presentations and panel discussion (speakers to be confirmed) were recorded and materials made available after the event: see nhorton.people.amherst.edu/datascience.mp3

 The meeting is part of the Five College Data Science Faculty Soiree series of evening meetings we have been having for the past year.
 These events, include the February gathering, are generously sponsored by MassMutual.
 Future meetings will consider other aspects of undergraduate data science education.